yapplejack/ebot/docs/about/why.md

 <p> <br /> </p>

-Lastly there is an algorithm that is able to process takes the output of my script and HTML from a Google Doc and converts it into a markdown file.
+Lastly there is an algorithm that is able to takes Google docs and converts them into a markdown file.

 <hr/>